lucatironi/lucatironi.github.io/_posts/2012-12-7-ruby_rails_android_app_authentication_devise_tutorial_part_three.md

 ## Security

-Since I posted the tutorial I got some good advices on how to improve the API's security, for example not passing the <code>auth_token</code> as a GET parameter but in the HTTP Headers.
+Since I posted the tutorial I got some good advices on how to improve the API's security, for example not passing the `auth_token` as a GET parameter but in the HTTP Headers.

-According to [this response](https://groups.google.com/d/msg/plataformatec-devise/o3Gqgl0yUZo/tR6-ulld0yYJ) to a similar question on the official Devise Support Group, we need to override the <code>params_auth_hash</code> of the <code>TokenAuthenticatable</code> module.
+According to [this response](https://groups.google.com/d/msg/plataformatec-devise/o3Gqgl0yUZo/tR6-ulld0yYJ) to a similar question on the official Devise Support Group, we need to override the `params_auth_hash` of the `TokenAuthenticatable` module.

-Add the following code to the <code>devise.rb</code> initializer in the <code>config/initializers/</code> directory, just inside the <code>Devise.setup</code> block (for example at the end, before the closing "end").
+Add the following code to the `devise.rb` initializer in the `config/initializers/` directory, just inside the `Devise.setup` block (for example at the end, before the closing "end").

 {% highlight ruby %}
 # file: config/initializers/devise.rb